-We are defective and perfectly flawed, but these are what make us unique.
+We are defective and perfectly flawed, but these make us unique.
 We are already perfect.
 And, so we must view ourselves with our mind’s eye.
-Embracing our nature, we can see the value and beauty of who and what we are.
+Embracing our nature, we can see the value and beauty of who we are.
 In doing so, we behold our inner beauty.
 For beauty is in the eye of the beholder.

 “The way to have the life we want is to receive more deeply the life we have.
 Sometimes we keep our own life at arm’s length, thinking we’ll wait until circumstances improve before giving it all we’ve got.
 But life is just a reflection of consciousness, so it’s never going to give any more to us than we give to it.
 Don’t wait for a perfect life; breath in the life that’s already perfect.” ― Marianne Williamson

 We must learn to realize that whoever we are that we are “exactly” who we should be.
 We may have some defective parts, but we are already perfect 2021.
 We are whole in the here and now.
 Beauty is in the eye of the beholder, so learn to live in the essence of your beauty.

 Does spiritual exploration interest you?
 If so, we offer face-to-face and virtual learning sessions.
 We use a blended learning process to get the best learning outcomes.
 This approach aligns with Joseph Campbell’s Hero’s Journey (1).